libcudf C++ Developer Guide

 Macro for checking (pre-)conditions that throws an exception when a condition is violated.

 The first argument is the conditional expression expected to resolve to true under normal conditions.
-If the conditional evaluates to false, then an error has occurred and an instance of cudf::logic_error is thrown.
 The second argument to CUDF_EXPECTS is a short description of the error that has occurred and is used for the exception's what() message.
+If the conditional evaluates to false, then an error has occurred and an instance of the exception class in the third argument (or the default, cudf::logic_error) is thrown.

 There are times where a particular code path, if reached, should indicate an error no matter what.
 For example, often the default case of a switch statement represents an invalid alternative.
 Use the CUDF_FAIL macro for such errors.
 This is effectively the same as calling CUDF_EXPECTS(false, reason).